-Using the OFOW guidelines, your family holds a meeting.
+Using the Our Family, Our Way guidelines, your family holds a meeting.

-At the meeting, you and your family members will exchange your completed Individual Tools with each other.
-You will identify where you see eye-to-eye, and where more conversation is needed by completing a Shared Assessment.
-Then, you'll create a shared goal statement and a Family Care and Suppot Plan.
-Finally, you'll decide on a follow-up plan for resolving remaining differences and unfinished business, and for communication and care coordination going forward.
+At the meeting, you and your family members will discuss your completed Individual Tools with each other.
+By completing a Shared Assessment, you will identify where you see eye-to-eye, and where more conversation is needed.
+Then, you'll create a shared goal statement and a Family Care and Support Plan.
+Finally, you'll decide on a follow-up plan for resolving remaining differences and unfinished business, and for ongoing communication and care coordination.